kuzGo/project-MS2/TESTING.md

 2. Each button will change a background color and size when hovered over.
 3. Each link will open in a separate window.
 4. Details with the webpage creator with the link to LinkedIn opened in a separate tab.
-5. Animated back-to-top button will when hovered change the color and when clicked shoothly scroll to the top of the webpage.
+5. Animated back-to-top button will when hovered change the color and when clicked smoothly scroll to the top of the webpage.